-The p etition of A.B. of (address)[showeth-
+The petition of A.B. of (address) [showeth-

-1. The Petitioner(s) is a natural person and resident ofand

-her address of service for purposes of this petition is:-
+1. The Petitioner(s) is a natural person and resident ofand her address of service for purposes of this petition is:

-2. Your Petitio ner A.B. is by occupation a

-3. Your Petitio ner A.B. is years of age.
+Your Petitioner A.B. is years of age.

-4. The Petitioner(s) is (are) desirous of declaring parentage of the said

-C.D. under th e provisions of the Law of the Child Act.
+4. The Petitioner(s) is (are) desirous of declaring parentage of the said C.D. under the provisions of the Law of the Child Act.

-5. Your Petitio ner A.B. claiming that the said C.D. are related in the
+5. Your Petitioner A.B. claims that the said C.D. are related in the following manner:

-follov ving manner:

-6. The said C.D 0. is-

-(a) the son/daughter of the;

-(b) the father of;

-(c) isyears of age, having been born

-at;

-(d) resident at;

-(e) now in the actual custody of
+- (a) The said C.D. is the son/daughter of the; - (b) the father of.....;(c) isyears of age, having been born - (d) resident at;(e) now in the actual custody of of(address);

-of

-(address);

-7. The Respondent (s).
+6. The Respondent (s)

 Full name

 Date of birth

 Place of birth

 Address

-8. Reasons for making this application
+7. Reasons for making this application

-[Give details of why you are making this application, including

-details of the facts you allege to justify making this application]

-9. If you are aware of any other court case, which concern the

-parentage of the person whose parentage is in question.

-(a) Name of the court where the proceedings was heard

-(b) Case number

-(c) Parties of the case

-WHEREFORE the Petitioner prays for the following orders:

-(a) Declaration that respondent /petitioner as the father

-of

-(b) That respondent/petitioner pay maintenance of (including arrears) fromtoto

-(c) To continue pay maintenance until completion of

-(school)

-(d) The petitioner/respondent to have a sole custody of the

-child(r en)

-(e) That the petitioner/respondent be allowed access of the

-child(ren)

-(f) Cost of the petition.

-(g) Any other relief this Honourable court may deem just and

-equitable to grant.

-Signed this day of 20
+G.N.
+No. 182 (contd.)
+[Give details of why you are making this application, including details of the facts you allege to justify making this application] 8.
+If you are aware of any other court case, which concern the parentage of the person whose parentage is in question. (a) Name of the court where the proceedings was heard (b) Case number..... (c) Parties of the case.....
+WHEREFORE the Petitioner prays for the following orders: (a) Declaration that respondent /petitioner as the father of..... (b) That respondent/petitioner pay maintenance of (including arrears) fromto.....to (c) To continue pay maintenance until completion of(school) The petitioner/respondent to have a sole custody of the child(ren) (d) That the petitioner/respondent be allowed access of the (e) child(ren)..... (f) Cost of the petition. (g) Any other relief this Honourable court may deem just and equitable to grant.
+Signed this.... day of.....
+20.....
 PETITIONER

-VERIFICATION

-All tha t is stat ed in paragraphs 1 to 9 is true based on my